Nabana no Sato

 Admission to the temple is free.
 Restaurant hours vary.

-With Hozenji Temple at one end and with more than 60 traditional restaurants and izakaya along it's narrow path, this alley retains an old time atmosphere reminiscent of Kyoto's Pontocho.
-Be sure to visit Hozenji Temple where local merchants and visitors alike pour water over the temple's statues for luck.
+Hozenji Yokocho is a small district near Dotonbori, consisting of two 80 meter long, atmospheric alleys.
+The narrow alleys are lined by traditional restaurants and izakaya and retain an old-time atmosphere reminiscent of Kyoto's Pontocho.
+Be sure to visit Hozenji Temple where local merchants and visitors alike pour water over the temple's moss-covered statues for good luck.

 Kamigata Ukiyoe Museum